looking for a bespoke cake

 1) What date do you need the cake -Give the baker as much notice as possible.
 Remember a bespoke cake whether 3D carved cake or a mechanical moving cake or a well designed creation with figures which need time to set, whether a celebration cake or wedding cake these take weeks of planning.

-2) Where do you need the cake delivered to or are you arranging collection- remember if the cake has some tiers many bakers will set this cake up at the venue.
+2) Where do you need the cake delivery to arrive or are you arranging collection- remember if the cake has some tiers many bakers will set this cake up at the venue.
 When transporting a cake always use the footwell of a car, and drive carefully.
 Professional bakers are used to driving their cake to various destinations.
 If you decide to collect the cake the responsibility of the cake will be yours from the moment you leave the bakers premises- any damage after this will not be the responsibility of the baker

 3) How many you expect the cake to serve- by explaining how many you want the cake to serve the baker will advise on the best cake for you, often cake slices can vary but bakers will base the servings on 1”x2” sizes or 2”x2” sizes, and cutting the cake is ideally used to cutting in the ‘grid’ style shown here.